HimesGroup/snpsettest/README.md

 ### Map SNPs to genes

 To perform gene-based association tests, it is necessary to annotate SNPs onto their neighboring genes.
+Mapping SNPs to genes (or genomic regions) can be achieved by `map_snp_to_genes` with gene start/end information.

 ``` r
 # Load gene information